Icyfiremario/Based-Engine-CMake/README.md

 # Based Engine

 ## About
 Based Engine is an open source game engine written in C++.
 It uses glfw for window management to allow support for several rendering APIs.
+The current plan is to create an open sourec C++ based game building application similar to unity.

 ## Support
 ### Windows